Edit this page

 View callbacks allow developers to listen for events on components.
 They are typically registered through props on the component, for example: <Image onLoad={...} />

-On iOS, we need to implement webView(_:didFinish:)
+On iOS, implement webView(_:didFinish:)

-and make ExpoWebView extend WKNavigationDelegate
+and make ExpoWebView

 .
-We can then call the onLoad
+Then, call onLoad

 from that delegate method.